Sh1lovskiy/robo/README.md

 ### CLI Tools

-Entry points defined in `pyproject.toml` expose the common workflows:
+Entry points expose the common workflows.
+Use `python -m calibration.workflows --help` to see available commands.
-`poses-saver`, `path-runner`, `charuco-calib`, etc. The underlying logic lives within the respective packages.

 ### Extensibility/Testing
 * Logger, config, robot, camera: all support dependency injection for unit tests or swapping implementations.